jiyoungk-0/Data-Science-Portfolio/Background-Color-AB-Test/Analysis.md

 ```

 - Weak correlation between conversion and either page views or time spent.

-- Suggests UI design had more direct influence than session behavior.
+- Suggests UI design had more direct influence than session behaviour.

 ---

+### Key Findings:

+- The black background group (B) showed a 14.1% conversion rate, compared to 5.4% for the white background group (A).

+- The difference was statistically significant (p < 2.2e-16).

+- The conversion increase was consistent across both desktop and mobile devices, with a slightly stronger effect on mobile.

+- Time spent and page views had almost no correlation with conversion, suggesting the visual design was a more direct influence.

+---

 ### Conclusions & Recommendations

 - Switching to a black background significantly increased conversions.

 - Recommended to adopt this design change, with caution due to synthetic data.

 - Further experiments suggested:

-  - Location-based A/B test to examine regional behavior differences.
+  - Location-based A/B test to examine regional behaviour differences.

   - Test additional UI components (text color, button style, layout).